zsoolti8917/Result-summary-component/README.md

 ## Acknowledgments

 As i mentioned earlier i would like to thank Kevin Powell and Dave Gray for their great tutorials and their great teaching skills.
 I would also like to thank Frontend Mentor for their great challenges, they are really helpful for beginners like me.
+I took a lot of code snippets from Kevin's video [here](https://www.youtube.com/watch?v=KqFAs5d3Yl8) which than i tried to replicate on my own.